Un•AI•ify - Detect AI Writing & Rhetoric

 blog • about • contact

-That communication is inseparable from persuasion has been known as far back as Aristotle.
-Aristole said, "It is not sufficient to know what one ought to say, but one must also know how to say it" — itself an example of both It's not X. It's Y and But reverse!.
+Communication is inseparable from persuasion.
+This has been known as far back as Aristotle who said, "It is not sufficient to know what one ought to say, but one must also know how to say it" — itself an example of both It's not X. It's Y and But reverse!.
 (No surprise Aristotle knew something about rhetoric.)
-Un•AI•ify recognizes rhetoric is inseparable from communication as well as the overuse and abuse of rhetoric in modern communications and media, all of which exist in extreme competition due to the Internet.
-By raising awareness of the overuse of rhetorical Patterns, the astute reader and writer can produce better writing and a sharper, smarter mind.
+Rhetoric is inseparable from communication, and understanding how writing attempts to persuade and influence audiences is so important.
+Modern digital communication exists in extreme competition, putting immense pressure on writers to use rhetoric to capture attention.
+Within this environment, communication that uses rhetoric successfully is more likely to be seen.
+No surprise, more and more content online uses and abuses rhetorical writing.
+This kind of content is created by people and AI.

 If there are other patterns you would like Un•AI•ify to identify, reach out to [email protected].